dribnet/purvs/README.md

 22/03
 Messaged phoebe and she solved my problem!
 There was more precision needed with one of my maps and a specific rotation number was needed too.
 With this code figure out, the main clock function i wanted to acheive has been solved.
 All i need to do now is work on my alarm and drips of the hour signs.

+23/03
+Added an alarm function which has a series of WAKE UP texts across the screen, in bright red. slightly scray but effective.
+I changed the font to 'impact'.
+I added a brick patttern in the background which gave it a better design feel, and it works with the theme of graffiti too.
+I also added dripping paint on each of the numbered hour circles.
+The paint drips with the obj.millis function.
+I also added a seconds count in the top left corner.
+This also drips with paint.
+All i need to do now is fix the purview.json.